baldiebaldie/Devnotes/Fall 2025/OperatingSystems/Chapter 2 - What is an operating system?.md

 08-25-2025

-# What is an operating system?
+# What is an operating system
 - An OS acts as an intermediary between the computer and the application
 - It is also software that converts hardware into applications
 ### What does OS provide?